h2oai/h2o-3/README.md

 Product Vision for first cut
 ------------------------------
 H2O product, the Analytics Engine will scale Classification and Regression.
-- RandomForest, Generalized Linear Modeling (GLM), logistic regression, k-Means, available over R / REST / JSON-API
+- RandomForest, Gradient Boosted Methods (GBM), Generalized Linear Modeling (GLM), Deep Learning and K-Means available over R / REST / JSON-API
 - Basic Linear Algebra as building blocks for custom algorithms
 - High predictive power of the models
 - High speed and scale for modeling and scoring over BigData